Nagendra1997/mesibo-documentation/livestreaming.md

 - **Online Education** Students can join online classes live to only LISTEN to the stream of the teacher- with the student permissions set to can subscribe.
 They will not be able to publish any of their media(can be enabled if required)- essentially their media controls are muted.
 Students can also consume educational material and media on demand.

+- **Customer Support** Screen sharing and messaging, where you can securely connect to the customers device.
+[Rethink about including this, screen sharing like this is generally discouraged]

 Let's now take a look at the different API functions that you can use to set up your conferencing and streaming platorm.
 A detailed documentaion of each function/method can be found [here]() and will be explained with examples in the next section to build a zoom like conferencing app.